figment-networks/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/create-new-family-studio.png)

 * Step 7- When you decided upon the name, ticker, and a number of groups, press **Create** to create the collectible family.
 The transaction fee will be deducted from your wallet's balance.
 When the family is created, you will see the transaction ID \(TxID\), as well as parameters for the family.

 * Step 8- You can use the TxID to look up the transaction in [the explorer](https://explorer.avax.network/) Besides the name and the ticker, you will need to enter **Number of Groups**, that is, how many distinct collectibles will the newly created family hold.
 Choose carefully, because once created, the parameters of the collectible family cannot be changed.

-* step 9- After pressing **Mint Collectible** you will be presented with a list of all the Collectible families that still have Collectible groups that have not been created yet as shown in the above image.
+* Step 9- After pressing **Mint Collectible** you will be presented with a list of all the Collectible families that still have Collectible groups that have not been created yet as shown in the above image.

 * Step 10- you need to create a new mint, by providing a name, a code, and a number of groups.
-Note- (a fee of 0.1 Avax will be deducted from your balance), to give it a test, follow below steps -
-to get Avax coin, you need to change the network setting from mainnet to Fuji-test network.
+Note- (a fee of 0.1 Avax will be deducted from your balance), to give it a test, follow below steps: to get Avax coin, you need to change the network setting from mainnet to Fuji-test network.

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/change-network-to-fuji.png)

 * Step 11- Go to Avax faucet:
 ![](https://faucet.avax-test.network/)

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/avax-faucet-testnet.PNG)